 Internet University – a Free Guide to the Best Free Online Courses

 (You should probably be there instead of here!
-Come back here anyway :-)
+Come back here anyway for my "curated" recommendations :-)

 Frictionless Distribution Meets Higher Education!
 Online courses are ideal!